bummbummgarage/bummbummgarage.github.io/projects/one-module-per-month/index.md

 **Over a period of six months I will release one module per month as a buyable DIY kit.** I haven't done anything like that yet.
 That's why I'm looking forward to the ideas, through the wins and fails that arise along the way 💪

 From a big picture view I'm still iterating on my mobile Techno rack.
-This is where the specific ideas for my own modules come from, especially when these requirements are not yet served on the DIY kit market.
+This is where the specific ideas for my modules come from, especially when these requirements are not yet served on the DIY kit market.

 ## Design Goals